Andie Tong: Career

 In 2010, Tong completed the Tron: Betrayal graphic novel, a prequel comic to the movie,Tron: Legacy.
-In 2010, he undertook illustrating duties on Dynamite Entertainment 's comic adaptation of Robert Jordan 's Wheel of Time series.
+In 2010, he undertook illustrating duties on Dynamite Entertainment 's comic adaptation of Robert Jordan 's The Wheel of Time series.
 He also illustrated The Eye of the World: The Graphic Novel, Volume Two, Volume Four, and Volume Six published by Tor Books.

 Since 2008, Tong illustrated several books for HarperCollins starring Batman and the Justice League.
 Tong currently illustrates a series of novels about wartime dogs titled "Soldier Dogs".

 In 2013 Tong provided the artwork for the graphic novel, The First Law: The Blade Itself, based on the series of novels by British author Joe Abercrombie.
 In November of that year it was announced that Tong would be illustrating Disney's Zodiac Legacy, an illustrated novel created by Stan Lee and Stuart Moore, based on the Chinese zodiac.
 Book one named Convergence premiered in January 2015, followed by the second book, The Dragon's Return, in January 2016 and the final book, The Balance of Power, released in March 2017.